Hanna-N9/coffee-worldwide/README.md

 - Browse a collection of coffee drinks from different regions.
 - Search and filter drinks by name.
 - Add new coffee drinks using the submission form.
 - Click a rating for a new coffee drink
+- An option to delete an individual coffee drink via id
 - (Optional) Explore an ordering service for your favorite drinks.

 ## Project Structure